jdelic/saltshaker/APPS.md

 [Hashicorp Vault](https://vaultproject.io/) and moving secret generation where it belongs: on the build server.
 The reasons for that are:

-  1. You must trust ans secure your build server anyway.
+  1. You must trust and secure your build server anyway.
 If it's compromised the attacker can deploy malicious code and can also read all of your hardcoded secrets.